zhengxinchang/gwh-auto-submission/README.md

    command：`python autoDispatcher.py`

-   autoDispatcher.py  will read the mailbox in a given period and set the subject to start with NEW_SUBMISSION as newly submitted, and the subject starts with RE_SUBMISSION as resubmitted email.
+   autoDispatcher.py  will read the mailbox in a given period and treat the emails whose subject starts with NEW_SUBMISSION as newly submitted, and the subject starts with RE_SUBMISSION as resubmitted email.

    1. NEW_SUBMISSION